Functions of the Agency

 Street Addressing Section

-SA Section consists of 1 Principal Officer and 1 Street Addressing Officer
+The Street Addressing Section consist of 1 Principal and 1 Officer